-InstantSampler is a free sampler VST that’s described as a combination between a virtual instrument and an audio effect.
+InstantSampler is a free sampler VST that’s described as a combination of a virtual instrument and an audio effect.
 Instead of allowing you to play samples via MIDI notes, it takes its input (i.e., its sample) from the audio generated by playing a MIDI note.
 For this reason, you need to use InstantSampler alongside an additional sound source (like a virtual synthesizer).

-If you’re looking for an all-purposes sampler, there are much more appropriate options listed above.
+If you’re looking for an all-purpose sampler, there are much more appropriate options listed above.
 But if you already have a trusted sampler VST and you want something different to play with, you should download InstantSampler.

 Check it out: Dropout

-While you can download dropout for free from audio-plugin hosting websites, you can also give the guys at Tweakbench a little help by buying it for the price of a cup of coffee through their official website.
+While you can download Dropout for free from audio-plugin hosting websites, you can also give the guys at Tweakbench a little help by buying it for the price of a cup of coffee through their official website.

-Dropout is a sampler VST that’s ideal for fans of granular synthesizing and producers looking for something different.
+Dropout is a sampler VST ideal for fans of granular synthesizing and producers looking for something different.
 It uses granular pitch shifting and sample slicing to come up with different versions of a sample.
 In a nutshell, dropout can be described as a resampling machine that transforms any sound source into something new.

-Another generative sampler VST to add to your producer’s arsenal, dropout can help you to get inspiration and find new, weird experimental sounds.
+Another generative sampler VST to add to your producer’s arsenal, dropout, can help you to get inspiration and find new, weird experimental sounds.

 9. Simple Microtonal Sampler